afiodorov/afiodorov.github.io/_posts/2016-11-19-how-much-sampling-is-enough.md

 products, how should we update our belief about \\(p\\)?
 Easy!
 Turns out, using *maths*, one can discover that the new distribution is just
 \\(Beta(n_d + 1, n_g + 1)\\).
 This distribution now incorporates our
-observation and thus is referred to *posterior*.
+observation and thus is referred to as a *posterior*.
 The fact that both prior and posterior distribution happen to be instances of Beta distribution is the reason such distribution is often picked as a prior.

 Finally, let us now derive the variance of \\(Bin(N-n, p)\\).
 This variance